ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ## II - 3.
 Solana transactions

 Keystone has proposed and implemented the specific UR types `sol-sign-request` and `sol-signature` for signing Solana transactions in [[solana-qr-data-protocol]](https://github.com/KeystoneHQ/Keystone-developer-hub/blob/main/research/solana-qr-data-protocol.md#sending-the-unsigned-data-from-wallet-only-wallet-to-offline-signer).
-In this document, we present their integration into the common UR types `crypto-sign-request` and `crypto-signature`.
+In this document, we present their integration into the common UR types `sign-request` and `crypto-signature`.

 ### Integration with the generic UR types registry